 Writers are the original side hustlers.

 Most of us have day jobs, at least when we start out.
-Writing is hard work, and it takes time to craft a good book, no matter what your topic or your skill level.
+Writing is hard work, and it takes time to craft a good book, no matter your topic or your skill level.
 In between, you have to keep the lights on and a roof over your head, so day jobs are kinda necessary.

 In the days before the ebook revolution, writers had to struggle even more to make money off their work—we were at the mercy of agents and big publishing houses, sending out dozens of queries and hoping like heck to be picked out of the crowd.